mohdazlanabas/rust_sorting/README.md

 ## Development

 Built with focus on:
-- Clean separation of concerns
+- Clean separation of concerns with modular architecture
+- Each sorting algorithm isolated in its own module for maintainability
 - Type safety with Rust
-- Minimal dependencies
+- Minimal dependencies (actix-web, actix-cors, actix-files, serde, rand)
 - Cross-platform compatibility
+- Comprehensive test coverage in `sorts/mod.rs`
 - Educational value demonstrating algorithm complexity
+- Optimized release builds with LTO and codegen-units=1

 ---